Shad White: State auditor

 On July 6, 2018, Governor Phil Bryant announced that he would appoint White to serve as Mississippi's State Auditor following the resignation of Stacey Pickering.
 White is the first millennial to serve in a statewide office in the Deep South.
 Most political observers were surprised by his appointment.

 White was elected as State Auditor with no opposition in 2019.
 He won reelection in 2023 with 59% of the vote.

 During his time as State Auditor, White's office has investigated the largest public fraud scheme in state history.
 White's office also investigated pharmacy benefit managers, resulting in the largest civil settlement from a State Auditor's investigation in state history.
 White developed a program to increase government efficiency which was modeled after a similar program created by Rob Sand, the Democratic Iowa State Auditor.

 In February 2023, Brett Favre filed a defamation lawsuit against White, alleging White made false and defamatory statements related to Favre's ties to the Mississippi welfare scandal.
 In February 2024, White filed a counter suit as auditor asking the court to require Favre "...to repay the principal and interest he owes on $1.1 million in welfare funds."
 In August 2024, White published Mississippi Swindle: Brett Favre and the Welfare Scandal that Shocked America, which gives his perspective on the scandal.

+In September 2020, White began making a series of false statements about a sociology professor at the University of Mississippi, James M. Thomas, and Thomas's participation in Scholar Strike.
+In December 2020, Thomas filed a defamation suit against White based on those statements.
+In January 2021, White's motion to dismiss Thomas's lawsuit was denied.
+In August 2026, White's motion for a summary judgement was also denied.